Weimao

 Weimao (帷帽 (veiled hat or curtained hat)) is a type of wide-brimmed hat with a shoulder-length veil hanging.
 The weimao was a popular form of head covering during the Tang dynasty.
 It was invented during either the Sui or the early Tang dynasty, according to Liu Zhiji and Zhang Yanyuan.

+This is a type of hat that can be worn by both men and women.

 History

 Sui and Tang dynasty

 By the end of the Sui dynasty, the mili, which was previously worn, became less conservative and evolved into the weimao as it was no longer required to conceal the entire body and instead only the face had to be concealed.

 In the early and middle Tang dynasty period, it was fashionable for aristocratic women to wear weimao when they went on excursions, a practice which these women borrowed from the northwestern nomadic men.

 By the time of Wu Zetian's ascendancy, the weimao was in fashion while the mili had gradually disappeared.
 The fashion of wearing weimao eventually declined and disappeared in the 8th century before being revived in the 10th century in the Song dynasty.